Ab-dex/todo-clean-architecture/README.md

 ## Onion Architecture Setup
 Please you'll have to forgive me, I am short of time and can't start configuring the containers and injections manually so I'd rather use a library that will help provide decorators for me.
 Also, in this implementation, due to using a local sqlite.db file with better-sqlite3, I can only call db related logic in client components.
 Hence the use of route handlers here for basic setup.
 I have created an alternative method in a separate branch but it uses db from a docker container and a libsql library instead.
 There, I am able to use server actions coonveniently.

+## The frustration with docker
+- Apparently, docker setup has it's own issues if not going the traditional way of a simple nextjs application.
+Long story short, run "docker compose up" and tis application should run peacefully for now.
+However, if you want to bind volumes, please not directly in "/app".
+Maybe use "/src" instead so it doesn't override your actual build files in "/app" which will effectively prevent the last command in dockerfile from running with docker compose up.